Ogochukwu-A/EasyReg/README.md

 ## Xampp offers a suitable environment to test and validate projects using other server services.
 (MySQL, PHP, Apache, etc.).
 ### Advantages of using Xampp
-•	It is free and easy to use and easily available for Windows, Linux, and Mac OS.
+1. It is free and easy to use and easily available for Windows, Linux, and Mac OS.
-•	User friendly
+2. User friendly
-•	It is an open-source software package that gives an easy installation experience.
+3. It is an open-source software package that gives an easy installation experience.
-•	It handles various administrative responsibilities including verifying the status and security.
+4. It handles various administrative responsibilities including verifying the status and security.
-•	It is basic and lightweight to construct a setup for development, testing, and deployment.
+5. It is basic and lightweight to construct a setup for development, testing, and deployment.
-•	It is time-saving and provides several solutions for managing configuration changes
+6. It is time-saving and provides several solutions for managing configuration changes

-## Visual Studio Code is an effective source code editor that runs on Windows/ desktop, macOS, and Linux.
+## Visual Studio Code
+An effective source code editor that runs on Windows/ desktop, macOS, and Linux.
 It contains support for JavaScript, TypeScript, and Node.js built-in, as well as a robust ecosystem of extensions for additional languages and runtimes (including C++, C#, Java, Python, PHP, Go, and.NET).